-Upon successful completion of the program, graduates should be capable in the following areas:
+Upon successful completion of the program, graduates will be able to:

-- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and - Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and lifelong learning opportunities. - Perform within ethical and legal scope as a medical assistant. - Document professionally and appropriately in the medical record for clinical procedures and patient care performed. - Perform or assist with office procedures per quality control standards and clinical policies - Provide accurate patient specimen collection and analysis in compliance to standards - Perform patients' assessment and vital sign measures with correct clinical documentation.
+- Confirm personal testimony in the restored gospel of Jesus Christ. - Collaborate with others using interpersonal skills in an honest, ethical, and - Christ-like manner. - Communicate effectively using written and verbal presentation principles. - Construct new knowledge using technology and information resource tools. - Comprehend and think critically to solve problems. - Cultivate a strong, professional work ethic and lifelong learning opportunities. - Utilize medical terminology appropriately. - Utilize their knowledge of Pharmacological terms to order, refill and determine medication compatibility and contraindications. - Demonstrate an understanding of basic anatomy, physiology, and disease processes of the human body as it relates to patient medical history. - Describe legal and regulatory frameworks of healthcare using basic knowledge of law and ethics as they relate to the Medical Assistant. - Demonstrate computer literacy skills and academic skills required of all CCV graduates, including competency in writing, information literacy, oral communication, quantitative reasoning, and problem solving.